HMS TLC-7 (A 7)

 |Notes on event|

-The commander, T/Skipper J.R.
-Peel, RNR, twelve ratings and seven passengers (an officer of the Royal Engineers, four Australian soldiers and two Italian prisoners of war) were lost.
+The commander, one officer, eleven ratings and eight passengers (two officers of the British Army, four Australian soldiers and two Italian prisoners of war) were lost.
 The only survivor (A/PO W.A.
-Henley, DSM) was picked up the next night by the U-boat and taken prisoner.
+Henley, DSM, RN) was picked up the next night by the U-boat and taken prisoner.
 He was landed at Salamis on 2 November and later brought to Germany.

 If you can help us with any additional information on this vessel then please contact us.